honteam/Heroes-of-Newerth-Bots/README.md

 3. Create a Pull Request
     * If you have the newest GitHub UI, this will be a green button next to the branch selector.
     * If you have the old GitHub UI, this will be a white button with the text 'Pull Request' at the top right.
-4. Direct the pull request at the S2Games Community branch.
+4. Direct the pull request at the honteam Community branch.
     * The branch that the pull request is aimed at is the one on the left.
-    * Make sure that the repository is listed as 's2games/Heroes-of-Newerth-Bots' and the branch is listed as 'Community'.
+    * Make sure that the repository is listed as 'honteam/Heroes-of-Newerth-Bots' and the branch is listed as 'Community'.
     * Pull requests not directed at the Community branch WILL BE REJECTED, and you will be asked to make a new pull request aimed at the Community branch.
 5. Make sure the source branch is your development branch
     * The source branch is the branch listed on the right